-Several brands of flu vaccine from different manufacturers are used and they become available at different times.
+Different brands of the flu vaccine from different manufacturers are used and they become available at different times.
 Some flu vaccines are used only in the funded program, some are used only for private programs and others may be used for both funded and private programs.

 Check with your immunisation provider to find out approximately when they will have the vaccine available and when you will be able to book in to have the vaccine.

-All funded flu vaccines available in Australia in 2020 are latex free.
+All funded flu vaccines available in Australia in 2021 are latex free

 All children six months to less than nine years of age receiving flu vaccine for the first time should receive two doses at least one month apart to improve their immune response.
 Otherwise, if a child in this age group has received at least one flu vaccine in a previous flu season they only require one dose each subsequent year.

 For further information about the funded influenza vaccines available through the National Immunisation Program for 2021 see the 2021 Annual Influenza Program (PDF 53KB).

 Flu vaccine is given as an injection into the thigh if under 12 months of age, and into the top of the arm from 12 months of age.

 People with egg allergy, including a history of anaphylaxis, can be safety vaccinated with influenza vaccines.
 You do not have to be vaccinated in a hospital setting.
 If you have an egg allergy please discuss this with your immunisation provider.